fluid-project/infusion-docs/src/documents/tutorial-PreferencesFramework/PrefsFramework.md

     // options will go here
 });
 ```
 As with the auto-pilot panel, we need a preference map.
-In this case, we need to map the `minimum`,
+In addition to the default value,
-`maximum` and `divisibleBy` values into the component, as well as the default preference value:
+we also need to map the `minimum`, `maximum` and `divisibleBy` values
+from the primary schema into the component:

 ```javascript
 fluid.defaults("minEditor.panels.radioVolume", {